You never hear anyone talk about ‘The Great Indoors’ – and there’s probably a good reason for that.

 An organised break doesn’t offer as much flexibility as one you arrange yourself, but can make getting everything sorted far easier.
 The cost often includes food, flights and accommodation all in one, and, when you’re there, you’ll find activities run by qualified professionals.

 Escorted rail and coach tours – such as those offered by Shearings or Age UK – are popular and can provide good structure and an itinerary of interest for loved ones.
-Cruises with operators like Saga or Princess can be another good option, giving you a way to get out of the UK without the hassle of flying.
+Taking your elderly relative on a cruise with operators like Saga or Princess can be another good option, giving you a way to get out of the UK without the hassle of flying.

 As the attention placed on dementia in the UK grows, more and more attractions are offering initiatives and activities with the condition in mind.